McSaks/wl-init/README.md

 * `TheSymbol.m`: Some single-letter system symbols — `E`, `I`, `O`, `D`, `K`, `C`, `N`, `π` — are protected.
   `TheSymbolE, TheSymbolI, …, TheSymbolPi` are provided that are displayed as a letter and are assignable.
   `TheSymbol[⟨symbol or string⟩]` can be used nad may evaluated to one of the above symbols.

+* `Associate.m`: WL 10.1 has an imperative in-place `AssociateTo` symbol.
+  Strangely enough, there’s no pure `Associate` function.
+  `Append`/`Prepend` add entry strongly at end/start, even on existing key.
+  `Insert` works differently depending on whether key exists.
+  Moreover, `Insert` holds an old rule type (-> or :>), not the specified one.